znikolovski/L738/README.md

 ### Objective

-1. Understand relationship and differences between the App routing and the ModelRouter
+1. Understand relationship and differences between the App routing and the ModelRouter.
-2. Consider the multiple degrees of editing capabilities: Portability and re-usability of the frontend script
+2. Consider the multiple degrees of editing capabilities: Portability and re-usability of the frontend script.

 ### Lesson Context